 Wireless headphones are becoming easier to find and more affordable than ever.
 Whether you have a smartphone with no audio jack or are simply looking to free yourself from tangled cables for good, wireless Bluetooth headphones are the way to go.
 However, Bluetooth headphones can have microphone and latency issues, so although they’re usually fine for casual use, they may not be the best bet for gamers.
 If you want a pair of wireless headphones to game or watch TV from the couch, but you’re concerned about latency issues over Bluetooth, some headphones use a dedicated USB transmitter to create a wireless connection with less lag and better microphone quality.

-We’ve tested 192 wireless headphones and below are our recommendations for the best Bluetooth headphones under $100 to buy in 2019.
+We’ve tested over 180 wireless headphones and below are our recommendations for the best Bluetooth headphones under $100 to buy in 2019.
 If you’re looking for earbuds specifically, check out our recommendations for the best wireless earbuds under $100 and the best wireless earbuds under $50.
 See also our recommendations for the best budget wireless headphones and the best headphones under $100 for more options.

-The best wireless headphones under $100 that we’ve tested so far are the Mpow H10.
-These noise cancelling headphones have soft, plush padding and are comfortable to wear.
-They perform reasonably well for their price and provide good value overall.
+The best wireless headphones under $100 that we've tested so far are the Mixcder E9 Wireless.
+These noise cancelling headphones perform reasonably well and feel better-built than other options we've reviewed in the same price range.
+Their controls are surprisingly easy-to-use, they're comfortable, and they provide good overall value.